johnalxndr/Upped-Next/README.md

 # Upped-Next
-gather feedback from customers on future features
+gather feedback from customers on future features and engage in conversations